supermarkt/checkjebon/README.md

-See my version made here: https://cjb.justinnn.dev/ Keep in mind these are always up-to date with my latest commits:
+See my version made here: https://cjb.justinnn.dev/<br>
+Keep in mind these are always up-to date with my latest commits.

 # Checkjebon.nl